elie-laloum/windows-dotfiles/README.md

 ### Dev instances

-Copy compose file from `docker/docker-compose.yml` to `/opt/docker-compose.yml` and launch it with:
+Copy compose file `docker/docker-compose.yml` from this repository to `/opt/docker-compose.yml` and launch it with:

 ```shell
 cd /opt